 It adds that journalists also fear being targeted after reporter Azory Gwanda disappeared in 2017 while investigating a series of murders of police and ruling party officials.
 Another journalist Erick Kabendera is awaiting trial on what Amnesty says are "trumped up" money laundering charges after he wrote an article in the Economist.

 - He is a former school teacher and industrial chemist

 - Nicknamed "The Bulldozer"

-- A devout Catholic with a corruption-free reputation
+- A devout Catholic with five children

 - Performed push-ups on the campaign trail to prove he was fit